AriFordsham/GHCWiki/type-nats/implicit-explicit.md

 When defining `memset` we can just use `natToInteger` on the `Nat n` parameter to get the actual value of the array size.

-The other approach is to use an implicit parameter by using the class `TypeNat`.
+Another approach is to let the system infer the parameter by using the class `TypeNat`.
 For example:

 ```wiki
 memsetAuto :: (Storable a, TypeNat n) => ArrPtr n a -> a -> IO ()